FireSoul1/408Proj/README.md

 ### Tests

 * `npm test` will run all frontend test suites
+* `mvn package` will run all backend test suites

 The output will show in your terminal.
-If the snapshot tests do not pass, delete the old snapshots that are files that end in .snap and then re-run the tests.
+If the frontend snapshot tests do not pass, delete the old snapshots that are files that end in .snap and then re-run the tests.

 ### Recommended Workflow

 First, install all necessary dependencies with `npm install` and `mvn install`.

 Then, have one terminal session running `npm run dev`, which will automatically rebuild the frontend whenever you make changes.
-When you make changes to the backend (or frontend, for that matter), kill the server if you have one running and run `mvn package && java -jar target/backend-0.0.1-SNAPSHOT.jar`
+When you make changes to the backend, kill the server if you have one running and run `mvn package && java -jar target/backend-0.0.1-SNAPSHOT.jar`

+`npm run dev` will run `webpack-dev-server`, which will host the frontend at *localhost:9000*.
+While running locally, all backend calls will be made to *localhost:8080*, which is the backend server.